 And if you don’t just believe me, take Sanne’s word as well!

-I don’t remember exactly how we found this place, but I am definitely happy we did find it and were lucky to enjoy a warm autumn day, escaping Rome and heading to Tivoli.
+I don’t remember exactly how we found this place, but I am definitely happy we did find it and were lucky to enjoy a warm autumn day, escaping Rome and its utterly Instagrammable streets only just for a few hours and headed to Tivoli.

 Rome to Tivoli day trip // Best way of doing a Rome to Tivoli day trip